 What is primary immunodeficiency (PI)?

-Primary immunodeficiency (PI) diseases occur in patients who have an intrinsic defect in the immune system.
-The immune system may have impaired function in one or more components, or may be absent altogether.
-There are 485 different types currently recognized by the International Union of Immunological Societies—some are common, others are quite rare.1 Because patients with PI do not have fully functioning immune systems, they are more susceptible to infection in the2,3:
+Primary immunodeficiency (PI) diseases occur in patients who have an intrinsic defect in the immune system.1 The immune system may have impaired function in one or more components, or may be absent altogether.
+Currently, there are more than 550 different types of primary immunodeficiencies recognized—some are common, others are quite rare.2,3 Humoral or antibody PIs account for approximately half of all disorders.1 Because patients with PI do not have fully functioning immune systems, they are more susceptible to infection in the3:

 • Skin